Keep your chin up amid job loss

 Let's take a moment to talk about your self-care.
 As you've just had a shock, you need to up your self-care routine and ensure that you're supporting your mental wellness.
 That means taking the time to relax and be mindful of your emotions.

-Your gut reaction to losing your job may be to apply, apply and apply some more for new roles.
+Your gut reaction to losing your job may be to apply, apply, and apply some more for new roles.
 However, burning yourself out isn't necessarily the best way forward.
 The secret ingredient here is balance.
 Schedule your days so that you allocate time for different things.
-You can set aside some time for job hunting and down-time for reading, exercising, meditating ‒ basically doing anything that helps you unwind and switch off.
+You can set aside some time for job hunting as well as down-time for reading, exercising, meditating ‒ basically doing anything that helps you to unwind and switch off.
 Some suggestions include: